takmanman/takmanman.github.io/_posts/2020-04-22-github-page-aws-lambda.md

 Both <span style="font-size:1.2rem; font-family:monospace">message</span> and <span style="font-size:1.2rem; font-family:monospace">content</span> are required.
 <span style="font-size:1.2rem; font-family:monospace">content</span> is the YAML comment file that you are trying to create.
 It should be encoded in Base64.

-Also, you will have to put your <a href="https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line" target = _target>
+Also, you will have to put your <a href="https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line" target ="_blank">
 personal access token</a> in the header for authentication purpose:
 ```python
 {